baoduy/hbd.astro-paper/src/content/blog/dotnet-04-aspire-local-env-tests.md

 **Explanation**:

 - **UseDotNet@2**: Ensures that the correct .NET SDK is installed on the build agent.
-- **Install Aspire Workload**: Installs the Aspire workload needed for r project.
+- **Install Aspire Workload**: Installs the Aspire workload needed for the project.
 - **Build Projects**: Builds all the projects specified by the `RestoreBuildProjects` variable.
 - **Run Tests and Collect Code Coverage**: Executes the tests in the projects specified by the `TestProjects` variable and collects code coverage data.